haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ### Running Haddock3 locally

-In the first section of the configuration file you can see:
+In the first section of the configuration file you can see the definition of the global parameters:

 {% highlight toml %}
 # compute mode